hhuOS/hhuOS/README.md

 - `headless_com_port` is used to enable headless mode via a serial port.
 All graphical output will be disabled and the system is controllable via the serial port.
 Valid values are `COM1`, `COM2`, `COM3` and `COM4`.
 - `color_test` can be set to `true` to run a short demonstration of the support for ANSI color codes at startup.
 - `log_filesystem` can be set to `true` to log the full filesystem tree at startup.
+- `test_thread` can be set to `true` to start an additional thread, which logs a message each second.
+This is useful for validating that basic multi-threading is working.